Visa Information

 • Overstay Penalty 500 THB/Day up to a maximum of 20,000 THB

-• The KUIC will help facilitate/provide documents for extension of your educational stay.
+• The KUIC will provide KU’s original official letter for extension of your educational stay.

-• Please contact KUIC office at least one month before the expiry date; KUIC will then arrange for you to get the official document needed, approved by the university executive.
+• Please contact KUIC office at least one month before the expiry date; KUIC will, then arrange for you to get the KU’s original official letter needed, approved by the university executive.

-Note: Students holding the Non-Resident ED Visa are not allowed to work in Thailand.
+Note: Students holding the Non-Immigrant ED Visa are not allowed to work in Thailand.

 How to obtain the official documents for Visa Extension from KUIC

-3. Pick up the official KU Student Visa Extension document at KUIC.
+4. Pick up the KU’s original official letter for Visa Extension at KUIC.

-4. Submit the required documents at the Immigration Bureau and pay the Visa Extension fee 1,900 THB
+5. Submit the required documents follow this at the Immigration Bureau

 * Note: